 Doing some weight training targeting your upper body is very helpful to accelerate your weight loss.
-While this will not make you lose fat on the stomach, it will increase your upper body muscle mass.
-It will make you look more proportional (cycling only targets your legs), and it can make your belly look flatter too.
+While this will not make you lose fat on the stomach, it will increase your upper body muscle mass and will make you look more proportional (cycling only targets your legs), and it can make your belly look flatter too.

 Eat (and drink) strategically

 This not directly speaking exercise, but very closely linked to it, because as you increase your level of physical activity your hunger level will increase too.
 You can easily ruin your gains if you don’t watch what you eat.
 It doesn’t mean that you need to count every single calorie, but you need to understand how much energy is contained in various types of foods.

 Cutting liquid calorie intake is the easiest way of strategic eating and the most effective way of tackling fat loss.
 For example, a 20oz (560ml) bottle of Coke a day for a year contains the energy of 25lbs (11.5kg) of fat.

 Portion control is also a great way of controlling your weight.
 Don’t open big bags of chips or boxes of desserts.
 By the time you notice you’re full or don’t want to eat anymore it’s usually too late.
 Go small instead.

 Reading the nutritional fact labels of the foods will help you understand how much energy is contained in them as a reference.
 The information contained there will empower you to make good decisions.

 How fast can you expect to lose 20lbs (9kg) of weight cycling

 You can burn the energy contained in 20lbs (9kg) of body fat with 1 hour of moderate cycling every weekday for 6 months.
 While this number can vary depending on a number of factors, it is very attainable.